mm6/InternetOfThingsCourse/Syllabus.md

 ### FERPA Statement

-Classes and lab introductions will be recorded via Zoom so that students in this course (and only students in this course) can watch or re-watch past  sessions.
+Classes will be recorded via Zoom so that students in this course (and only students in this course) can watch or re-watch past  sessions.
 Please note that breakout rooms will not be recorded.
 These recordings will be available on Canvas as soon as possible after each session.
 Please note that you are not allowed to share these recordings.
 This is to protect your FERPA rights and those of your fellow students.

 ### Software Requirements